Dancing With the Stars Alum Maksim Chmerkovskiy Shares Tearful Videos From Ukraine, Says 'I Want to Go Home'

-Maksim Chmerkovskiy, longtime Dancing With the Stars professional dancer, posted two tearful videos from Kyiv, Ukraine, on Thursday, pleading for peace as sirens wail in the background.
+Longtime Dancing With the Stars professional dancer Maksim Chmerkovskiy posted two tearful videos from Kyiv, Ukraine, on Thursday, pleading for peace as sirens wail in the background.
 Russia has invaded Ukraine in what it termed a "special military operation."

 Chmerkovskiy was born in what was then Soviet Ukraine in 1980.
 His family immigrated to Brooklyn, New York, in 1994, and he began competing as a professional dancer, joining the dance competition show in its second season in 2006 and partnering with various celebrities until leaving the show in 2018.
 He won the show's coveted mirror ball trophy in 2014 when paired with Olympic ice dancer Meryl Davis.